indiana-university/rivet-icons/README.md

 ### `name` attribute

 Use the `name` attribute to declare the icon to be rendered.
-The name of a icon matches its corresponding SVG file name (`./src/icons/*.svg`).
+The name of an icon matches its corresponding SVG file name (`./src/icons/*.svg`).

 ```html
 <rvt-icon name="heart"></rvt-icon>